artemis-sbs/mast_starter/README.md

-# mast_starter
+# Step two

-A project to start a mast project
+The map is moved to a folder